emilianoyoung/ai/_posts/_archive/2019-12-18-toyota-to-roll-out-driverless-tech-in-taxis-and-vans-before-cars.md

 ---
 category: news
 title: "Toyota to roll out driverless tech in taxis and vans before cars"
-excerpt: "Toyota and its suppliers, including Denso Corp, which also invests in TRI-AD, is adopting a longer view toward cars with self-driving technology and artificial intelligence (AI) than many competitors that already market vehicles capable of autonomous highway driving.
-Many of Toyota's rivals, however, have pared development targets after fatal ..."
+excerpt: "Toyota and its suppliers, including Denso Corp, which also invests in TRI-AD, is adopting a longer view toward cars with self-driving technology and artificial intelligence (AI) than many competitors that already market vehicles capable of autonomous ..."
 publishedDateTime: 2019-12-18T09:07:00Z
 sourceUrl: https://www.iol.co.za/motoring/industry-news/toyota-to-roll-out-driverless-tech-in-taxis-and-vans-before-cars-39403332
 type: article